Update: March 4, 2022:

 Symptoms and Contact

 Do not visit any court facility if you are experiencing symptoms of COVID-19.
 If you are required to visit a court facility but have symptoms or have had exposure to someone with COVID-19 in the last 5 days, contact the county court or your attorney as soon as possible.

-Courts are expected to meet conditions established by the Judicial Council-approved Minnesota Judicial Branch COVID-19 Preparedness Plan (dated March 4, 2022) to manage in-person activities in a manner that prioritizes health and safety.
+All courts are expected to meet conditions established by the Minnesota Judicial Branch COVID-19 Preparedness Plan (dated March 4, 2022) to manage in-person activities in a manner that prioritizes health and safety.